Ziegmaster/ZiegmaChat/README.md

 In this mode, a second program window is launched, which can be freely placed anywhere on the screen.
 After customizing its size and position, you can use a special switch to turn it into a gaming overlay.

+> Note
+> There are games that force themselves to always be on top of everything.
+It is recommended to play them in windowed mode to see the overlay.

 # 👍 Credits
 Thanks to [BlackyWhoElse](https://github.com/BlackyWhoElse/streamer.bot-actions)
 for the chat widget that was modified for correct usage in this project.